rscode999/cnet/documentation.md

 *Signature*: `void disable()`

 Disables the network, allowing the network to be modified.
-The network's stored intermediate outputs from training are cleared.

 ---